Classification of images in video frames

 - In the top menu, click Git and select Clone.

-- In the window that opens, specify the repository URI
+- In the window that opens, enter

 https://github.com/yandex-cloud-examples/yc-datasphere-video-recognition.git